chayalev/ListTwist/README.md

-ListTwist
+# ListTwist

-ListTwist is a smart web platform for optimizing daily schedules using AI and seamless integrations.
+**ListTwist** is a smart web platform for optimizing daily schedules using AI and seamless integrations.

-Key Features
+## Features

-Google Login: Secure login with Google for a personalized experience.
+- **Google Login**: Secure login with Google for a personalized experience.
-Task Management: Add tasks with name, duration, time (optional), priority, and auto-generated relevant links.
+- **Task Management**: Add tasks with details like name, duration, specific time (optional), priority level, and auto-generated links (e.g., YouTube videos for workouts).
-Personalized Suggestions: Recommendations for tasks and challenges based on hobbies, age, and free time.
+- **Personalized Suggestions**: Get recommendations for tasks and challenges based on hobbies, age, and free time.
-Gemini AI Integration: Prioritizes and organizes tasks into an optimal schedule.
+- **Gemini AI Integration**: Organizes and prioritizes tasks to create the optimal schedule.
-Google Calendar Sync: Automatically adds tasks with direct links to your calendar.
+- **Google Calendar Sync**: Automatically adds tasks to your Google Calendar with embedded links for quick access.

-How It Works
+## How It Works

-Login with Google.
+1. **Login**: Sign in securely with your Google account.
-Enter hobbies, age, and tasks.
+2. **Input Data**: Provide your hobbies, age, and task details.
-ListTwist organizes and enhances your schedule.
+3. **AI Processing**: *ListTwist* analyzes your inputs, optimizes your schedule, and adds tailored suggestions.
-Syncs everything to your Google Calendar.
+4. **Sync to Calendar**: All tasks are added directly to your Google Calendar.

-Technologies
-Frontend: React.js
-Backend: Node.js
-AI: Gemini API
-Calendar: Google Calendar API
+**ListTwist** – Smarter planning, better living!